-WCJCC provides cricket for children at primary and intermediate school, up to the end of Year 8, in 5 formats.
-Grades are based on their school year at the start of the cricket season:
+Our Club provides cricket for boys and girls up to the end of Year 8, in five formats.
+Grades are based on their school year at the start of the cricket season.

 Players are organised into teams which play a formal game of cricket with a soft ball.
-Matches take place on a Saturday morning, usually starting at 8.30am, against teams from other clubs at venues across Wellington city.
+Matches take place on a Saturday morning, against teams from other clubs at venues across Wellington.
 Teams usually train once per week for an hour on a weekday afternoon at Anderson or Kelburn Parks.

 Dual pitch cricket consists of two concurrent matches occurring at the same time on pitches next to each other.
 On one pitch Team A will be batting against the fielding team (Team B).
 On the other pitch the players waiting to bat for Team A will be fielding against batters from Team B. Players then rotate every 4 overs.
 The pitch length varies per grade, Year 2 is 12 metres, and Year 3 is 14 meters.
-Tipeny runs apply for year 2 only.
-For further details refer to the Wellington Cricket downloads page.
+Tipeny runs apply for Year 2 only.

-Players are organised into teams which play a formal game of cricket with a 142 gram cricket ball using appropriate protective equipment.
-Matches take place on a Saturday morning, usually starting at 8.30am, against teams from other clubs at venues across the greater Wellington region.
+Players are organised into teams which play a formal game with hard cricket ball using appropriate protective equipment.
+Matches usually take place on a Saturday morning, against teams at venues across the greater Wellington region.
 Teams usually train once per week for 60-90 minutes on a weekday afternoon at Anderson or Kelburn Parks.

-Teams eight-a-side playing 24 overs per innings with a hard ball on an 18-metre pitch; all players bowl minimum two overs, maximum four overs; batters retire at 25 and are out when dismissed (can’t be out first ball); matches last approx. 120-150 minutes; the club provides the team with a well equipped team bag (helmets pads gloves and bats) so no need to get all the gear first up; we strongly recommend buying a box for the players as "no box, no batting".
+The Club provides the team with a well equipped team bag (helmets, pads, gloves and bats) so no need to get all the gear first up; we strongly recommend buying a box for the players as "no box, no batting".

-Teams are formed during October each year for the forthcoming season, which usually starts on the last Saturday of October.
+Teams are formed during October each year for the forthcoming season, which usually starts in late October / early November.
 Players will normally be placed in the grade of their school year in Term 4 of that year and stay in that grade through to the end of the season the following March.

 Players may be placed one grade higher than their age only at the discretion of the Club.

-Our policy at Collegians is to aim to keep existing teams from previous seasons together even though their members may span two different school years.
-Thus players will normally move up a grade from the previous season, with the following exceptions:
+Our policy is to aim to keep existing teams from previous seasons together even though their members may span two different school years.
+Players will normally move up a grade from the previous season, with the following exceptions:

 However these are guidelines only; the Club reserves the right to move players who have previously been playing a grade higher than their age into the correct grade if necessary to balance team numbers.

-We have a record of your child’s team from last season and will place them in a team for 2017/18 according to the guidelines above, unless you tell us otherwise on the registration form.
+We have a record of your child’s team from last season and will place them in a team for 2021/22 according to the guidelines above, unless notified otherwise on the registration form.
 There is some room for flexibility and we are happy to discuss individual cases, although the final decision on grade placement rests with the Club.
-However such flexibility may not be possible if you register after the closing date of 8 October 2017.
+However such flexibility may not be possible if you register after the closing date.

-If you at all unsure in which grade your child should be playing in 2017/18, please get in touch with one of our Grade Coordinators.
-Every child's situation is unique and placement in an appropriate grade is very important to his or her cricketing development.
+If parents are unsure in which grade their child should be playing in, please get in touch with a Grade Coordinator.
+Every child's situation is unique and placement in an appropriate grade is very important to their cricketing development.